LumbaJack/Project-Cortana/README.md

 ## Description

-This bot utilizes a bad implementation of Halo 5 req's system.
+This bot utilizes the bad implementation of Halo 5 req's system.
 Since Halo 5 gives a similar amount of req points to the best and worst players in a arena/warzone game you can achieve a lot of req points for just been inactive.
 Halo 5 has a static 3 minute timer for checking for inactive players.
 So to get around that all you have to do is move/press something on the remote to stay in the game.

 ## Installation